tonantr/react-hooks-custom-hooks/README.md

 and `useHistory` hooks from React Router are hooks that let us access the `params` and `history` objects from React Router in any component we want.
-In this lesson, you'll learn how to create your own custom hooks by extracting hooks-related logic out of components and into a reusable hook function.
+In this lesson, you'll learn how to create your own custom hooks by extracting hooks-related logic out of components and into a reusable hook function...

 ## Setup